MBuenaventura-Test/FF-Rules/README.md

 3. [Contact Us](#3-contact-us)

 ## 1. Submissions
-1.1 Participants are required to submit their selections before the commencement of each Grand Prix.
+1.1 Participants are required to submit their selections before the commencement of each Grand Prix.<br>
 1.2 Changes to selections can be made at any time leading up to the start of the race.

 ## 2. Scoring Format